Navigation: INSTALLATION INSTRUCTIONS >

 Advanced Diagnosis of Local Network Client Connection Failures

-If you are sure you done both of the following:
+If your Local Network Client installation doesn't work, first, be sure you have done all of the following:

-•opened the firewall on the Local Network Server version computer on port 3050, and
+•opened the firewall on the Local Network Server Version computer on port 3050

-•done the installation on the Local Network Client version using the information copied and pasted from the Word document you can get from the Local Network Server computer's ACCOUNTS program, using its Tools ⇒ Network Client Information menu option
+•done the installation on the Local Network Client Version using the information copied and pasted from the Word document you can get from the Local Network Server computer's ACCOUNTS program, using its Tools ⇒ Network Client Information menu option, and

 First, in a Command Prompt window on the Local Network Client computer, run: